benvandenberg/java-box-view/README.md

 ## Usage

+### Fields

+All fields are accessed using getters.
+You can find a list of these fields below in their respective sections.

 ### Errors

 Errors are handled by throwing exceptions.
-We throw instances of com.box.view.Exception.
+We throw instances of `com.box.view.Exception`.

 Note that any Box View API call can throw an exception.
 When making API calls, put them in a try/catch block.